12 min read

 Implementing Deterministic Wait Strategies & Network Interception

-// Playwright: Explicit selector wait with timeout and error handling
+// Playwright: deterministic wait with asset blocking and timeout guard

 import { chromium } from 'playwright';